laminas/laminas-filter/docs/book/standard-filters.md

 ### Supported Options

-The following options are supported for `Zend\Filter\UriNormalize`:
+The following options are supported for `Laminas\Filter\UriNormalize`:

 - `defaultScheme`: This option can be used to set the default scheme to use when parsing scheme-less URIs.